jdahern/eth-test/README.md

 💼 Edit your deployment scripts in `packages/hardhat/deploy`

-📱 Open http://localhost:3000 to see the app

 🚨📡 To deploy to a public domain, use `yarn surge`.
 You will need to have a surge account and have the surge CLI installed.
 There is also the option to deploy to IPFS using `yarn ipfs` and `yarn s3` to deploy to an AWS bucket 🪣 There are scripts in the `packages/react-app/src/scripts` folder to help with this.`

-# 📚 Documentation

 Documentation, tutorials, challenges, and many more resources, visit: [docs.scaffoldeth.io](https://docs.scaffoldeth.io)